Generation of polarization-entangled photon pairs from two interacting quantum emitters: Postselection of a highly polarization-entangled state

 These profiles assume that both optical filters have the same linewidth $\Gamma$, but while Alice filters light around $\omega_+$, Bob does it around $\omega_-$.

-Moreover, as the detectors are color-blind, the post-selected state has only polarization degrees of freedom and is properly described by a two-photon density matrix $\hat{\rho}$ (rather than by a pure state) due to the erasing of frequency information.
+Moreover, we consider that Alice and Bob use detectors that count all photons that pass through the filters, without distinguishing their frequency.
+As a result, the postselected state has only polarization degrees of freedom and is properly described by a two-photon density matrix $\hat{\rho}$ (rather than by a pure state) due to the erasing of frequency information.
 (We analyze the dependence of the purity of $\hat{\rho}$ on $\Gamma$ and $\r_{12}$ in Appendix~\ref{Appendix:Purity}.)
-To obtain the post-selected state we follow the usual tomography procedure \cite{Altepeter_review_2005, Nodar_arxiv_2022}.
+To obtain the postselected state we follow the usual tomography procedure \cite{Altepeter_review_2005, Nodar_arxiv_2022}.
 In the orthogonal basis of polarization formed by the $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$ directions (which are also orthogonal to the detection directions $\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$ and $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$), the elements of the density matrix $\hat{\rho}$ are given by \cite{Nodar_arxiv_2022}

-with $r,r',s,s'\in\{ \hat{\boldsymbol{x}},\hat{\boldsymbol{z}}\}$. $\ket{s (\omega) s' (\omega')}$ is a two-photon pure state that (i) involves a photon of frequency $\omega$ propagating towards Alice ($\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$) and a photon of frequency $\omega'$ propagating towards Bob ($\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$), and (ii) accounts for the influence of the optical filters.
+with $u,u',s,s'\in\{ \hat{\boldsymbol{x}},\hat{\boldsymbol{z}}\}$. $\ket{s (\omega_k) s' (\omega_{k'})}$ is a two-photon pure state that (i) involves a photon of frequency $\omega_k$ propagating towards Alice ($\hat{\boldsymbol{k}}=\hat{\boldsymbol{y}}$) and a photon of frequency $\omega_{k'}$ propagating towards Bob ($\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$), and (ii) accounts for the influence of the optical filters.
 More specifically, this state is given as

 Further, in Eq.~(\ref{Eq:postselected_state}) we have included the normalization factor

 which guarantees that $\text{Tr}{\hat{\rho}}=1$.